Our Breeding Program

 Can pick up be delayed due to vacation/work schedules?

-Yes, of course, however, there is a $50/per day boarding fee.
+Yes, of course, however, there is a $50/per day fee.
 Because we do Progesterone testing with our moms, we are typically within +\- one day of the expected birth.
 You should know well ahead of time when the puppy will be due and plan eight weeks from that date for a Saturday pick up.
-Additionally, when planning, be advised that pups cannot be boarded until they are four months of age so plan accordingly or have a pet sitter lined up.
+Additionally, when planning, be advised that pups cannot be boarded publically until they are four months of age and have vaccines completed.
+So, plan accordingly or have a pet sitter lined up.

 What else do you send home with the puppy?